-- 31. In accordance with sub-section (3) of each of sections 361 to 366 of the new CO (as applicable), an entity which was previously disqualified on the grounds of its size will need to meet the size tests for two consecutive reporting periods, before it will qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 32.
-In accordance with sub-section (4) of each of sections 361 to 363, or sub-section (5) of each of sections 364 to 366, of the new CO (as applicable), where an entity has previously qualified for the reporting exemption in terms of its size, the entity will continue to qualify for the reporting exemption even when it no longer meets the relevant size tests, unless the entity has failed the size tests for two consecutive reporting periods.
+- 31. In accordance with sub-section (3) of each of sections 361 to 366, or sub-section (5) of section 366(A), of the new CO (as applicable), an entity/a group of companies which was previously disqualified on the grounds of its size will need to meet the size tests for two consecutive reporting periods, before it will qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 32.
+In accordance with sub-section (4) of each of sections 361 to 363, or sub-section (5) of each of sections 364 to 366, or sub-section (7) of section 366(A), of the new CO (as applicable), where an entity has previously qualified for the reporting exemption in terms of its size, the entity will continue to qualify for the reporting exemption even when it no longer meets the relevant size tests, unless the entity has failed the size tests for two consecutive reporting periods.
 It will then fail to qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 33.
-An exception to this two year grace period for losing entitlement is where a new company enters the group.
-In this case, in accordance with sub-section (4) of each of sections 364 to 366 of the new CO (as applicable), the group will no longer be eligible for the reporting exemption in the year in which the new company enters the group, if the new subsidiary is such that the group fails the size tests in that year.
+An exception to this two year grace period for losing entitlement is where a new company or a non-Hong Kong body corporate enters the group.
+In this case, in accordance with sub-section (4) of each of sections 364 to 366, or sub-section (6) of section 366(A), of the new CO (as applicable), the group will no longer be eligible for the reporting exemption in the year in which the new company or non-Hong Kong body corporate enters the group, if that new subsidiary is of such a size that the group fails the size tests in that year.

-Size tests for small guarantee companies (or a group of small guarantee companies)
+Size tests for small guarantee companies (or a group of small guarantee companies which may include non-Hong Kong body corporates)

-- 34. According to paragraph 1(5) of Schedule 3, a company limited by guarantee qualifies as a small guarantee company if its total annual revenue does not exceed HK\$ 25 million. - 35.
-According to paragraph 1(13) of Schedule 3, in order to qualify for the reporting exemption as a group of small guarantee companies: - (a) each company in the group must qualify as a small guarantee company; and - (b) the aggregate annual revenue of the group must not exceed HK\$25 million.
+- 34. According to paragraph 1(5) of Schedule 3, a company limited by guarantee qualifies as a small guarantee company if its total annual revenue does not exceed HK\$25 million. - 35.
+According to paragraphs 1(13) and 12A(b) of Schedule 3, in order to qualify for the reporting exemption as a group of small guarantee companies: - (a) each company in the group must qualify as a small guarantee company; and - (b) each non-Hong Kong body corporate in the group (if any) would have been qualified as a small guarantee company for the financial year had it been incorporated under the new CO; and - (c) the aggregate annual revenue of the group must not exceed HK\$25 million.

-Size tests for small private companies (or a group of small private companies)
+Size tests for small private companies (or a group of small private companies which may include non-Hong Kong body corporates)